kubernetes-sigs/cluster-api/docs/book/src/developer/architecture/controllers/control-plane.md

   that the controller will spend on draining a control plane node.
   The default value is 0, meaning that the node can be drained without any time limitations.

+* `machineTemplate.nodeVolumeDetachTimeout` - is a *metav1.Duration defining how long the controller
+  will spend on waiting for all volumes to be detached.
+  The default value is 0, meaning that the volume can be detached without any time limitations.

 * `machineTemplate.nodeDeletionTimeout` - is a *metav1.Duration defining how long the controller
   will attempt to delete the Node that is hosted by a Machine after the Machine is marked for deletion.
 A duration of 0 will retry deletion indefinitely.
 It defaults to 10 seconds on the